 Force A Chromebook To Restart

-This forces the Chromebook to turn off and then back on.
-Remember the old PC reset buttons?
+This forces the Chromebook to turn off and then back on just like if you had removed the battery and power cable.

 If this trick didn’t work for you, don’t worry!
-I have some other troubleshooting tricks for you to try in my Quick and Easy Chromebook Troubleshooting Tips to Fix Common Issues post.
+I have several other troubleshooting tricks for you to try in my Quick and Easy Chromebook Troubleshooting Tips to Fix Common Issues post.